tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

 2. Implement Methods
 ====================

-In this step you'll implement the methods that will update the options in the dataset controls dynamically.
+In this step you'll implement the methods in the :file:`public/js/gee_datasets.js` file that will update the options in the dataset controls dynamically.
 For example when the user selects a new Satellite Platform, the options of the Sensor select box will be updated to the sensors for that platform.
 The general approach will be to:

+* Create functions that update the controls with the currently saved values.
 * Save the value of a control anytime it changes.
-* Create functions that update the controls with the currently saved values.
 * Call the appropriate update functions when a control's value changes.

 1. The ``bind_controls`` method is called when the module initializes at page load time and is used to bind our custom functionality to the ``change`` event of each control.
-Implement the ``bind_controls`` method as follows:
+Implement the ``bind_controls`` method as follows in :file:`public/js/gee_datasets.js`:

 .. code-block:: javascript